ryanlapeyre/CS4330FinalProject/InheritanceOrExtension.md

 # Ruby
 Inheritance works in the traditional sense as other programming languages.
 Ruby supports single inheritance, as well as overriding methods.
 Since Ruby is a dynamically typed language, it doesn't make sense to support overloading of methods.
 There can only be one method with a given name in a child class within Ruby.
 Other than that, Ruby is pretty traditional when it comes to inheritance.
-A key difference is that Ruby does not have constructors, rather is has a "initialize" method that is passed to each object.
+A key difference is that Ruby does not have constructors, rather it has a "initialize" method that is passed to each object.
 Thus you can only use the "super" keyword to call the parent class's methods.

     class Animal
      def speak